Degree Specializations at EOAS

-You can apply to one of the specializations offered in EOAS using guidelines provided by the Faculty of Science.
-Here are some further pointers.
+Apply to one of the specializations offered in EOAS by using guidelines provided by the Faculty of Science.
+See also …

 - UBC’s first year requirements must be completed before applying to Science Specializations: see the Second Year Science Specialization Application Requirements for details.

 - Are you completing one or more required first-year courses in the summer?
 You may apply to the department directly after completion of the course(s).
 However, UBC Science students with second-year standing or above must be in a specialization (e.g., a Major) before registering in courses.
 Therefore, select a different specialization that you qualify for in June, then apply to the department after completing the requirements at the end of summer session (August).